 The BOD has installed a remuneration committee.
 Members are Vincent Trouillard-Perrot (chair) and Claudine Smith.
-There are no separate audit or nomination committees, the Board of Directors in its entirety takes the role of these committees.
+There are no separate audit or nomination committees, the Board of Directors in its entirety takes the role of the audit committee.

 CEO and BOD shareholding: